aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/extract-paragraphs/_index.md

 ---
-title: Extract Paragraphs
+title: Extract Paragraphs In PDF File
-linktitle: Extract Paragraphs
+linktitle: Extract Paragraphs In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to extract paragraphs from a PDF document using Aspose.PDF for .NET.
+description: Learn how to extract paragraphs in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 160
 url: /net/programming-with-text/extract-paragraphs/
 ---

-This tutorial will guide you through the process of extracting paragraphs from a PDF document using Aspose.PDF for .NET.
+This tutorial will guide you through the process of extracting paragraphs in PDF file using Aspose.PDF for .NET.
 The provided C# source code demonstrates the necessary steps.

 ## Requirements
 Before you begin, ensure that you have the following: